Ask the Editor: Highlights

 — Use numerals; do not spell out numbers except in casual uses or formal names: hundreds instead of 100s; Big Ten; one of the first.
 Spell out ordinals under 10: first, ninth, etc. But: 10th, 23rd, 104th.

-Question from Warrenton, Virginia, on May 13, 2024
+Question from Atlanta, Georgia, on Nov.
+14, 2024

 Answer

-Question from on May 13, 2024
+Question from Chicago, Illinois, on Nov.
+13, 2024

 Answer